5 Steps to Start a Cloud Accounting Firm

 Cloud accounting services are typically synonymous with a more real-time, more recurring business model.
 The old way of offering your services was once a year at the end of the year where you send out your bill after the fact.
 One of the reasons for that was likely due to the lack of proper technology to easily collaborate seamlessly and efficiently throughout the year.

-With today’s technology, however, it’s easy to collaborate with your customers no matter where you are in the world and to automate more of the work than was previously possible.
+The benefit of cloud accounting technology, however, it’s easy to collaborate with your customers no matter where you are in the world and to automate more of the work than was previously possible.
 This results in a service offering that can be offered in a more real-time fashion mirroring the expectations of clients in the digital age.
 One popular model these days is a subscription offering as the frequency of payments lines up better with the delivery of services.

 Taking your existing service offering (of let’s say providing once a year tax services) and bringing it into the cloud accounting world will not be effective because: